riesacassano/Scramble_Music/readme.md

 Each analysis notebook (`.Rmd` files) are meant to stand on their own, so they can be run in any order.
 However, (E3 exception)

-## Experiment 1 (Memory)

-`analysis/E1_memory.Rmd`

-Figure 2A

-## Experiment 2 (Prediction)

-Figure 2B

-## Experiment 3 (Event segmentation)

-Figures 3 and 4

-`pitch_and_rhythm.Rmd` use linear models with absolute pitch change, absolute rhythm change, and their interaction to predict number of participants responding separately for each condition and group (musicians vs non-musicians).

-## Experiment 4 (Categorization)

-Figures 5 and 6

 ## Notebook PDFs

 All `.Rmd` and `.ipynb` files are knit or downloaded as a PDF version, so viewers can see the analysis steps and output without having to run the code in the notebooks.
-These PDF versions are in `analysis/notebooks/`
+These PDF versions are in `analysis/notebooks/`.

-# Output
+# Figures

-(figures)
+## Experiments 1 (Memory), 2 (Prediction), and 4 (Categorization)

+`analysis/E1_memory.Rmd` generates figures 2A and S1A. `analysis/E2_memory.Rmd` generates figures 2B and S1B. `analysis/E4_categorization.Rmd` generates figures 5 and S1C. `analysis/E4_confusion_matrix.R` generates figure 6.
+Multi-panel figures (Fig. 2 and Fig. S1) are combined manually in `figures/combined figures.pptx` and saved in `figures/`.

+## Experiment 3 (Event segmentation)